-For 2021, the Part A deductible is $1,484.
+The Part A deductible is Medicare Part A Deductible: $1,556 in 2022.
 By comparison, the average night in many American hospitals costs more, depending on the state you live in.

 With Original Medicare (Parts A and B), you must pay the deductible for each so-called benefit period.
 If you are hospitalized more than once in a year, you’ll have to pay the deductible each time.

 This period begins on Day 1 of admission to a hospital or a skilled nursing facility.
 It ends after you have not spent the night in either for 60 consecutive days.
 After that, if you are readmitted to the hospital, you trigger a new Part A benefit period – and a new deductible.